 He was also a science historian, published books on the history of astronomy and four volumes of biographies on the cultural history of Switzerland, which he supplemented with numerous articles in journals.
 Wolf was a very productive writer.
 Among other things, his history of surveying in Switzerland is still quoted today.
 He was president of the Geodetic Commission of Switzerland from 1861 to 1893 and was involved in a new precision survey of Switzerland.
 He was also a pioneer of meteorology in Switzerland and was a member of the Swiss Meteorological Commission since its foundation in 1861.
 From 1866 to 1881 he was its president and first director of the Central Meteorological Institute of Switzerland.
 In 1850 he carried out extensive series of measurements on Buffon’s needle problem.
 Rudolf Wolf died on December 6, 1893 in Zürich at age 77.

-At yovisto you can learn more about Solar eclipses in the presentation of Prof. Peter Cole about the 1919 Solar Eclipse Expedition where Eddington was able to give a proof for Einstein’s theory of general relativity.
+At yovisto academic video search you can learn more about Solar eclipses in the presentation of Prof. Peter Cole about the 1919 Solar Eclipse Expedition where Eddington was able to give a proof for Einstein’s theory of general relativity.

 References and Further Reading: